Sales Leadership Training

 He did call back later but he already had his chance and I decided not to give him another one.

-Your salespeople will only get a small percentage of their messages returned but for when they do, make sure they are offering their prospects value on that call.
+Your salespeople will only get a small percentage of their messages returned but when they do, make sure they are offering their prospects value on that call.
 Their messaging must be in the context of helping rather than selling and they must be able to overcome the resistance that is sure to be present with a blind returned call.

 Salespeople waste a tremendous amount of time cold calling so when they actually connect with prospects it is crucial for them to be animated, positive, memorable, engaging and effective.